Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

 <ul type="square">
     <li>
-        (Sep 1, 2022) One PhD reseacher (Bora Jung) and One undergraduate researcher (Hyunjung Son) participated in our Crypto & Algorithms Lab!
+        (Sep 1, 2022) One PhD reseacher (Bora Jeong) and One undergraduate researcher (Hyunjung Son) participated in our Crypto & Algorithms Lab!
     </li>
     <li>
         (Sep 1, 2022) Two members (Hyeonbum Lee and Kyuhwan Lee) of C&A lab visit the Data Security and Privacy lab (led by Prof. Taeho Jung) in the CSE at the University of Notre Dame to collaborate with DSP-lab for six months.
 We wish them a successful journey to become good researchers!